ofbennett/sentiment-analysis-app/README.md

 `API_MODEL_LSTM_VERSION` is the model version you want the API container to fetch from Gemfury and install for use in the application.

 3. Train, test and publish the NLP model following the steps in the [model_lstm README](./model_lstm/README.md)

+Note: I have forced model training to be completely deterministic so each model version can be exactly reproduced by re-running training with the corresponding `config.py` file.

 4. Test the API following the steps in the [api README](./api/README.md)